The Source with Pinky Webb

-CNN Philippines The Source with Pinky Webb (or simply "The Source") is a current affairs and talk show program of CNN Philippines.
-It premiered on September 26, 2016, and airs on weekdays at 9:00 a.m.
-PST.
-Anchored by CNN Philippines' Senior Anchor and Correspondent, Pinky Webb, who is also an anchor of the network's flagship Filipino language noontime newscast, CNN Philippines Balitaan (a companion show of The Source).
+The Source with Pinky Webb (or simply The Source) is a Philippine television public affairs show broadcast by CNN Philippines.
+Hosted by Pinky Webb, it aired from September 26, 2016 to January 26, 2024, and was replaced by Ted Failon and DJ Chacha sa Radyo5 on RPTV's morning timeslot.

 Background

 The program's tagline is "Where we combined the headlines with in-depth conversations with the newsmakers themselves" and "Going straight to the source of the story."

 The Source focuses on in-depth, one-on-one interview with different personalities in different arenas, such as politics, government, even entertainment, lifestyle and trending and most-talked personalities in social media.

 CNN Philippines' Executive Vice President and managing Editor Armie Jarin-Bennett explains that "The program gives us an opportunity to delve deeper into the issues that are most important to our viewers.
 It’s also an opportunity to go beyond the headlines, as well as listen and engage with our viewers through social media.”

 The Source, also debut a segment called "In Focus", wherein features a light-hearted stories that serves as a balance to the program.

 The Source or One-on-One with Pinky Webb won as "Best Current Affairs Programme or Series" in the Asian Academy Creative Awards for National Category on October 15, 2020.